Rolled Oats and Steel Cut Oats – Is There a Difference?

 Steel cut oats look a little like wild rice once cooked.

 Taste – Steel cut oats have a sort of “nutty” flavor that rolled oats lack.
+You’ll know it when you try them.
 But the big difference is with texture…

 Texture – Steel cut oats are definitely chewier – it takes a while to chew each bite.
 “Chewy” sums up the steel cut oat texture quite well.

-Amount of Processing – If there is one area where steel cut oats have a slight health edge, it’s the lack of processing.
-Both types of oats are cut, but the rolled oats are steamed (which cuts down cooking time later.)
+Amount of Processing – If there is one area where steel cut oats have a real health edge, it’s the lack of processing.
+Both types of oats are cut, but the rolled oats are steamed (which cuts down cooking time later).

-So there is a chance steel cut oats contain slightly more vitamins and minerals, but don’t fret – even rolled oats contain the entire oat grain.
-You’re not losing valuable parts of the grain (bran and germ) like you would with white bread.
+So there is a chance steel cut oats contain more vitamins and minerals, but don’t fret – even rolled oats contain a whole oat grain.
+You’re not losing valuable parts of the grain (bran and germ) like you would with white bread, which is composed of “enriched white flour” where the real nutrients are bleached out and then the bread is “fortified” to make it appear nutritious on paper.

 And don’t forget – steel cut oats need cooked for quite a while, while rolled oats are pre-cooked and ready to eat right out of the canister.
 So whatever advantage steel cut oats have is lost, unless you can somehow eat them uncooked.